ajsmit/Quantitative_Ecology/docs/index.md

 -   `t()` -- Matrix Transpose
 -   `vegdist()` -- Dissimilarity Indices for Community Ecologists
 -   `vif.cca()` -- Diagnostic Tools for [Constrained] Ordination (CCA, RDA, DCA, CA, PCA)

+These links point to online resources such as datasets and R scripts in support of the video and PDF lecture material.
+It is essential that you work through these examples and workflows.

 ## Week 1